 Banning is a medium-sized city located in the state of California.
 With a population of 30,945 people and eight constituent neighborhoods, Banning is the 246th largest community in California.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Banning is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Banning isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Banning are a mix of both white- and blue-collar jobs.
 Overall, Banning is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Banning who work in sales jobs (14.33%), office and administrative support (13.65%), and food service (8.84%).

-The citizens of Banning are slightly less educated than the national average of 21.84% for the average city or town: 15.15% of adults in Banning have a bachelor's degree or advanced degree
+The percentage of adults in Banning with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.15% of adults in Banning have a bachelor's degree or advanced degree.

 The per capita income in Banning in 2010 was $19,988, which is lower middle income relative to California and the nation.
 This equates to an annual income of $79,952 for a family of four.
 However, Banning contains both very wealthy and poor people as well.